Why Health & Wellness Guru Dr. Sara Gottfried Gives Barre an A+

 This Technique Tuesday I’m letting a doctor explain why barre workouts are good for your body and booty!
 Dr. Sara Gottfried is a well known health and wellness blogger, Harvard-trained MD with 20+ years of experience, and author of the New York Times bestselling books, The Hormone Cure and The Hormone Reset Diet.
 She recently decided to give grades to different forms of exercise for women to explain if and why she thinks they are good for women’s bodies and which personality types different exercises are best suited for.
 She started her series with barre and gave it a raving A+ (as a new barre-believer herself)!

-I love this article because it explains everything I try to convey to newbies before their first class: barre is a low impact workout anyone can take at their own pace, but you will feel the burn; it takes a few classes to figure it out the positions and not feel awkward; when barre exercises are done properly – and consistently – they create long, lean muscles and a dancer’s toned figure!
+I love this article because it explains everything I try to convey to newbies before their first class: barre is a low impact workout, but you will feel the burn; anyone can do barre regardless of age or fitness level because you can take class at your own pace; it takes a few classes to figure out and feel comfortable in the positions; when barre exercises are done properly – and consistently – they create long, lean muscles and a dancer’s toned figure!

 Whether you are about to try your first class or are a regular looking to scientifically back up why you love class so much to your friends and family, check out her article: Dr. Sara Grades Different Forms of Exercise for Women: Barre Fitness Gets an “A+”.